robert-oros/music-player/README.md

 A web-based music player application built using HTML, CSS, JavaScript, and Flask.
 This project allows users to upload, play, and manage audio files seamlessly.

+> Note: The original repository for this project was hosted on a private Bitbucket account within an organization, but access was lost.
+Consequently, a new repository has been established to continue development and maintain the application.

 ## Table of Contents

 - [Features](#features)